OPahunang/Cryptocurrencies/README.md

 ## Overview

-Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
+Accountability Accounting, a prominent investment bank is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.

 Since there is no known output, the project is it to create a report with data visualizations in an unsupervised machine learning that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.